Israel reportedly considering using private American company to distribute aid in Gaza

 The Hamas-run al-Aqsa TV channel quoted sources with the terror group who confirmed that their security personnel interfered with a recent looting attempt.
 The channel claimed that over 20 gang members involved in looting were killed by its security forces in a recent confrontation.

 While Israel inspects all aid entering Gaza and the IDF, along with COGAT, manages several entry points into the Strip, the IDF has refused to take responsibility for food distribution within Gaza.
-Instead, the Israeli government has been pursuing other solutions, which included the pilot program with Orbis.
+Instead, the Israeli government has been pursuing other solutions, which include the pilot program with Orbis.

 According to Hebrew media reports, the company has already formulated a preliminary plan for aid distribution in northern Gaza.
-However, the reports cited sources familiar with the matter, who called the plan"very problematic."
+However, the reports cited sources familiar with the matter, who called the plan "very problematic."

 Orbis does not typically handle humanitarian aid distribution and will reportedly rely on subcontractors for this task, according to the reports.